top of page

 The château is built of dressed stone and limestone rubble.
 The north facade overlooks the Dronne from the cliff on which it is built.
 This façade, as well as the west façade show the wealth of the family and the defensive character of the property, with impregnable stone walls that can reach 22m in height.

 In the northeast corner of the main property, a hexagonal tower, home to a grand spiral staircase, is pierced with transom mullions in glazed stone (16th century), and completed by a second turret on the north side.
+This façade of this tower is pocked with canon shot impacts from during the war of religions

 A third tower with a decorative slate roof completes the ensemble.
 Reading the Napoleonic cadastre clearly shows the additions made, in particular the construction of two pavilions (17th century) delimiting an interior courtyard which is entered from the south.
-A wall of the inner courtyard has a small tri-lobed bay from the Gothic period (15th century).

 The presence of a helmet of a Seneschal in the tympanum of the classical door testifies to the primary function of the residence, as do the prison cell and the secret tunnel leading to the Château de Bourdeilles.